calsahu/calsahu.github.io/truthrepair.md

 ## Essex County

+Newark has a rich industrial history and remains a population center in New Jersey.
 Echoing trends observed in previous maps, Essex County also shows relationships between majority-minority tracts, food deserts, and redlined areas.
 It also shows high visual correlation between areas of historic urban renewal and displacement with majority-minority tracts.

 <div style="display: flex; gap: 2px; align-items: flex-start;">